agalex1974/EGTPointCloudSmoothing/README.md

 The fourth argument is the mu parameter.<br />
 The fifth parameter is the alpha parameter.<br />
 The sixth parameter (set to zero in our paper), 0 for use of the Gaussian weights of the paper.<br />
-The seventh parameter is the target smoothed point cloud as a text file of the form "x y z" for each line.
+The seventh parameter is the target smoothed point cloud as a text file of the form "x y z" for each line.<br />
 <p>In the folder PointClouds we have provided the noisy point clouds (xyz format) and their associated ground-truth (ply format) in order to reproduce
   the results of the paper.</p>
 <p align="center">